webcrumbs-community/webcrumbs/README.md

     height="12px"
 />

 WebCrumbs aspires to be an industry-standard solution for modern web development, positioned as the "WordPress for Node.js".
-Whether you're a developer or not, you'll find it effortless to create, manage, and scale your modern websites using an intuitive admin panel.
+Whether you're a developer or not, you'll find it easy to create, manage, and extend your modern websites using our intuitive admin panel and a rich ecossystem of themes and plugins developed by the community.

 <p align="center">
   <img